 Other varietals include Monastrell, the indigenous Callet, as well as a smattering of Merlot and Syrah.
 White production in the region is similarly tiny, accounting for barely a fifth of the total output in Binissalem.
 The most common white grape encountered is the local Moll or Prensal Blanc.
 If its yield is controlled and the variety is fully ripened, then Moll produces aromatic, pleasant fruit wines of good structure that also make good base wines for sparkling wines.
 There is also a fair bit of Parellada and Macabeo cultivated, the main grapes used in Cava production.
-Some Chardonnay is also planted, although it usually only constitutes a tiny proportion of the white blends if it is used with Moll.
+Although it usually only constitutes a tiny proportion of the white blends if it is used with Moll, some Chardonnay is also planted.

 Today, about 17 producers and growers work in the appellation who have found a ready and captive market in the form of the island’s tourists.
-However, these wines are also finding favor in discerning export markets, such as mainland Spain, France, and Germany.
-The net benefit of this expanding market for the Binissalem wines has been giving the industry a much needed shot in the arm – standards are ever-improving, and growers know they must continue to craft excellent value quality wines if they are to compete in a crowded global arena.
+However, these wines also find favor in discerning export markets, such as mainland Spain, France, and Germany.
+The net benefit of this expanding market for the Binissalem wines has been giving the industry a much-needed shot in the arm – standards are ever-improving.
+Growers know they must continue to craft excellent, value quality wines if they are to compete in a crowded global arena.

 The region is one of Spain’s newest D.O.s, having been classified as recently as 2001.
 Before that, the area was only entitled to the Vino de La Tierra ranking – equal to the French Vin de Pays – which it was awarded in 1991.
 About 12 growers cultivate mainly red varieties, giving fruit-rich, alcoholic wines for early consumption.
 Few producers barrel age their reds, and the wines are perfect for early consumption with hearty Mallorcan cuisine.
 The palate of varieties used is broader than in Binissalem – Callet, Tempranillo, Manto Negro, Monastrell, Merlot, Syrah, Fogoneu, and Cabernet Sauvignon are all used in blends by the region’s winemakers.
 The white varietals are the ubiquitous Spanish Macabeo and Parellada, although small amounts of Chardonnay have been planted.